mrgrain/autobahn/README.md

 ```
 vagrant up
 ```
 Open your browser and navigate to [autobahn.jumpstart.rocks](http://autobahn.jumpstart.rocks).
 That's all!
+You can login to the [admin panel](http://autobahn.jumpstart.rocks/wp/wp-admin/) using `admin/password` as credentials.

 ## License
 The mrgrain/autobahn package is open-sourced software licensed under the [GPL-3.0](LICENSE) license.